Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - UPnP (Universal Plug and Play) will automatically port forward when hosting a game session if enabled in your router.
 UPnP can be configured by editing `host_upnp` in `SCCT_Versus.config`
   - Port numbers can be configured by editing `client_port_query`, `host_port_game` and `host_port_query` in `SCCT_Versus.config.`
   - To connect directly to a specific IP address, configure their IP address and port (default: 7776) in the `serverList` entry of `SCCT_Versus.config`.
+- Improved accuracy of LAN server list ping values.
+- The server name is displayed at the bottom of the Lobby Room for clients.
 - The dedicated server executable is not supported and will not be included.

 ### Maps